 - Bruising or tearing of nerves or tissues: Bruising or tearing is one of the most severe types of nerve damage.
 It can lead to complete loss of function, including paralysis.
 Injuries falling under this category can also cause permanent nerve damage (you might need carpal tunnel surgery and money for future medical expenses.).

 - Nerves compression: Due to debilitating trauma or repetitive stress, the injured sensory nerves lose blood supply with this type of nerve damage.
 This impact causes work-related nerve damage.
 Nerve compression from student traumatic injuries is not always permanent and can regenerate with proper, approved medical treatment.

 Nerve damage can occur for several reasons, including repetitive use (carpal tunnel syndrome), trauma, or illness.
 In some occupations, nerve damage comes with head or spinal trauma, which can cause paralysis, a permanent disability, or wrongful death.

 There are many states in the country, and each state has its laws in place covering a work-related injury.
-When it comes to compensating employees for on-the-job injuries, the state laws may vary.
-It is best to check out your state’s relevant laws or reach out to a qualified attorney for help with your motor nerves to seek a lump sum payment.
+State laws may vary when it comes to compensating employees for on-the-job injuries.
+It is best to check out your state’s relevant laws or contact a qualified attorney to help with your motor nerves to seek a lump sum payment.